robertsweetman/module_3/mdbook/src/3_digital_and_data_network_security_proposal.md

 # Digital and Data Network Security Proposal <!-- 1200 words -->

+Talk about the serverless/cloud shared responsibility model here

+## Mandatory user access/event logging

+## Application/serverless logging to detect when something is going wrong

+## Code quality review

+## Pipeline automation in Terraform scanning for CVE's

+INCLUDE COSTS OF DISRUPTION

 <!--
 * Based on your analysis, propose strategic enhancements to address identified vulnerabilities